What Happens When You Put too Much Glaze on Pottery?

 Too Much Glaze on Pottery – Final Thoughts

-There are a number of things that can go wrong with glaze when too much is put on pottery.
+Several things can go wrong when you put too much glaze on pottery.
 If you are having an issue with your glazes, you might find that more than one factor is contributing to the problem.
 The good thing about glaze is that until it’s been through the kiln, you can always wash it off and start again.

 Read more